mbedmutha/anemia-detection/README.md

 ## Dataset
 This repository uses the [Eyes-defy-Anemia](https://ieee-dataport.org/documents/eyes-defy-anemia) dataset for all the study and analysis.
 It also uses [HAM 10000](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000) for the transfer learning priors.

+## Running
+Each notebook primarily uses four files, X_italy, X_india, y_italy and y_india which represent the masks and labels for each country.
+Simply changing path to the local folder containing the images and excel files will help run the files.